fablabbrighton/digital-fabrication-module/docs/_course-notes/week-7-3d-printing-scanning.md

 *   [meshlab](http://www.meshlab.net/ "meshlab")
     *   [remeshing and meshlab - butterfly subdivision](https://youtu.be/LeuX963jpn8 "remeshing and meshlab")

-# 3D scanning
-can be...
-1.
-2.
-3.

-## Resources

 # 3D printing

-## Resources

 ## Assignment
-- create a cad model of a 100x100mm tile (max height 20mm)  and save it as .stl file (with appropriate resolution based on 0.1mm layer height)
+- design 50x50x5mm tile in CAD (max height 20mm) making sure you apply appropriate design rules.
+Save your model as .stl file (with appropriate resolution based on 0.1mm layer height).
+Submit your .stl file to the assessment area in this module on Studentcentral by 5pm on Friday 29th March and we will print this over easter.
+- load your .stl file into the Ultimaker Cura software and animate the printing process (layer view, press play!).
+Record this using a screen recorder or on your phone and embed the video onto your blog.

 ### What do I need to do to pass?
-- submit a .stl file of a tile (or other small part) that you have designed
+- submit a .stl file of a tile (or other small part) that you have designed and include this into your blog.

 ### Extra credit
 - scan a physical object (e.g. computer mouse)